Profile picture

 - Independent and deeper investigations of the cosmological tensions

-- Ranking, comparing, and testing models of Dark Matter
+- Ranking, comparing, and testing models of Dark Matter/Dark Energy

 - Using the thermal history as a cosmological probe